Vertex says cystic fibrosis drugs shown to boost lung function

 The study found that treatment with Kalydeco and the experimental drug VX-661 for 28 days resulted in a 4.6 percentage point improvement in mean lung function for patients with two specific genetic mutations.

 The disease is caused by defective or missing CF transmembrane conductane regulator (CFTR) proteins.
-Kalydeco is designed for patients with the most common CFTR mutation, while VX-661 aims to treat patients with a different mutation that affects protein function.
+Kalydeco is designed for patients with certain CFTR mutation.
+VX-661 is being tested in combination with Kalydeco, as in this Phase 2 trial, and in patients with different genetic mutations.

-The Phase 2 trial involved patients with both mutations who were already taking Kalydeco.

 "It is good data and some believe it does have an incremental positive read-through to the all-important Phase 3 data later this summer," said RBC Capital Markets analyst Michael Yee.

-Note: (This story clarifies in fourth paragraph that Kalydeco is not used for patients with the most common genetic mutation associated with cystic fibrosis)